hbroek/reken/documentation/developer-guide/chapter-7.md

 </footer>
 ```

-In this fragment we add a `footer` at the bottom that displays with a height of `2em` when the content of the `message` variable is not empty.
+In this fragment we add a `footer` at the bottom that displays a height of `2em` when the content of the `message` variable is not empty.
 The `span` element has a `data-timer` attribute that starts when the message variable is not ''.
-After 2000ms (2seconds) it clears the message variable, hiding the `footer` element.
+After 2000ms (2 seconds) it clears the message variable, hiding the `footer` element.

 ```javascript
 let message = ''